UVVM/UVVM/README.md

 *	Simple integration with regression test tools like Jenkins
 *	Quick references are available for UVVM Utility Library, VVC System and all the BFMs/VVCs

+## Available VVCs and BFMs
+These VVCs and BFMs could be used inside a typical UVVM testbench, but they could also be used stand-alone - e.g. as a BFM or VVC to handle just the AXI4-Lite interface with everything else being your proprietary testbench and methodology.
+*	AXI4-Lite
+*	AXI-Stream
+*	Avalon MM
+*	SBI (Simple Bus Interface - A single cycle simple parallel bus interface)
+*	UART
+*	SPI
+*	I2C
+*	More are coming

 ## Prerequisites
 UVVM is tool and library independent, but must be compiled with VHDL 2008.